yueqiw/ephys_analysis/allensdk_0_14_2/README.md

-### Ephys module forked from AllenSDK 0.14.2
+### Ephys module cloned from AllenSDK 0.14.2

-Modified for analysis of my data.
+The code is slightly modified from the orginal allensdk.ephys package.
+The code in this folder follows AllenSDK's updated 2-clause BSD license.